 The drug enzalutamide is a mainstay of treatment for men with life-threatening prostate cancer that has spread to other organs and can’t be stopped by older drugs.
-But enzalutamide does not work in about one-third of patients, for reasons that have been remained largely unknown.
+But enzalutamide does not work in about one-third of patients, for reasons that have remained largely unknown.
 That is, until now.

 A new study conducted at OHSU and the University of California San Francisco has revealed a resistance program in the gene activity of tumor cells in men who don’t respond to enzalutamide.
 The findings point the way to potential new treatments that target the signaling pathways active in resistant tumors.